 Bad parts Accepted | Eliminates disputes over part acceptance |

 Geometric tolerances have datums, which can indicate the controlled feature.
-Linear dimensions indicate the size tolerance between two features, whereas geometric tolerances can specify datums, explicitly stating the tolerance of a specific feature.
-Unified inspection setup.”
+Linear dimensions indicate the size tolerance between two features, but geometric tolerances can specify datums, accurately stating the tolerance of a specific feature.

 Tolerance Type | Linear Tolerance | Geometric Tolerance |